de-tu-dresden-inf-lat/evee/README.md

 The Evee-Protégé plugins require the following other Protégé plugins:
 - The [protege-proof-explanation](https://github.com/liveontologies/protege-proof-explanation "https://github.com/liveontologies/protege-proof-explanation") plugin
 - The [proof utility library](https://github.com/liveontologies/puli "https://github.com/liveontologies/puli") PULi
-- The OWL Reasoner [HermiT](http://www.hermit-reasoner.com/index.html "http://www.hermit-reasoner.com/index.html"), which is already included as a plugin in Protégé version 5.6.0.
+- The OWL Reasoner [HermiT](http://www.hermit-reasoner.com/index.html "http://www.hermit-reasoner.com/index.html"), which is already included as a plugin in Protégé version 5.6.0 or newer.

 These plugins also need to be installed into Protégé in order to use the Evee Protégé plugins.

 ### Installation

 #### Getting the latest stable version of Evee

+1. You can find the pre-build and ready to use plugins on the github repo page under the [Releases](https://github.com/de-tu-dresden-inf-lat/evee/releases).
+Currently, the latest stable version of Evee is tagged as `v0.6`

-1. If you have never downloaded this repository, use `git clone https://github.com/de-tu-dresden-inf-lat/evee`.
+2. If you want to build Evee yourself or just have a look around, clone  this repository by running `git clone https://github.com/de-tu-dresden-inf-lat/evee`.
-   If you have already cloned this repository in the past, use `git pull origin main` from the root directory.
+  If you have already cloned this repository in the past, run `git pull origin main` from the root directory of evee.
   These commands will create/update your local repository of Evee  to the latest commit.

-2. Currently, the latest stable version of Evee is tagged as `v0.5` (you can find previous stable versions by checking the [Releases](https://github.com/de-tu-dresden-inf-lat/evee/releases) on GitHub).
-   To check out the commit of this version, use `git checkout tags/v0.5`.
+To checkout the commit of the latest release use `git checkout tags/v0.6`.
   This command will set your local Evee-repository to the commit of this release.

-#### Compiling Evee with Maven
+#### Compiling evee with Maven

-Evee was developed to work with the OWL API versions 4 and 5.
-For easy compilation, we have created several Maven profiles:
-- owlapi4: This will compile all submodules of Evee except the Evee Protégé plugins.
-The resulting .jar files will have the OWL API version 4 as a dependency.
-- owlapi5: This will compile all submodules of Evee except the Evee Protégé plugins.
-The resulting .jar files will have the OWL API version 5 as a dependency.
-- protege: This will compile all submodules of Evee including the Evee Protégé plugins.
-As Protégé itself uses the OWL API version 4, every compiled .jar  file will have the OWL API version 4 as a dependency.
-- complete: This will compile all submodules of Evee.
-Every library except for evee-elimination-proofs-fame and evee-nemo-proof-extractor and the Protégé plugins will be compiled in 2 versions, one using the OWL API version 4, the other using the OWL API version 5.

-The standard profile is "complete", which can be used via the command `mvn clean install` from the root directory.
-If you want to use any of the other profiles, use the command `mvn clean install -P profileName` instead, where *profileName* is one of the other 3 mentioned above.
+Run `mvn clean install` in Evee's root directory to build all plugins and libraries.
+Run the same command in a sub-directory, e.g. `evee/evee-elk-proof-extractor`, to build the respective modul only.
+All compiled jars are placed in the respective `evee/{modul}/target` directories.

+### Evee as library
+All modules of Evee, except the Protégé plugins, are published on Maven Central under the namespace `io.github.de-tu-dresden-inf-lat`.

-For easy reuse of Evee as a library, use [evee-libs-owlapi4](evee-libs/evee-libs-owlapi4/pom.xml) or [evee-libs-owlapi5](evee-libs/evee-libs-owlapi5/pom.xml) as a dependency, depending on the version of the OWL API that you need.
+For easy use of Evee as a library, use [evee-libs](evee-libs/pom.xml) as a dependency.
-These libraries contain all submodules of Evee except for the Evee Protégé plugins.
+This .jar file contains all submodules of Evee except for the Evee Protégé plugins.

-### evee as library
-All modules of evee except the Protégé plugins are published on Maven Central under the namespace `io.github.de-tu-dresden-inf-lat`.
  The artifact `evee-libs` depends on all published modules except `evee-protege-core`.
-To use it, simply add `evee-libs-owlapiX` (with `X` being either `4` or `5`) as a dependency in your project's pom file:
+To use it, simply add `evee-libs` as a dependency in your project's pom file:
 ```
 <groupId>io.github.de-tu-dresden-inf-lat</groupId>
-<artifactId>evee-libs-owlapiX</artifactId>
-<version>0.5</version>
+<artifactId>evee-libs</artifactId>
+<version>0.6</version>
 ```
-To use a single Evee module, add the respective dependency in your pom file, e.g., for `evee-elk-proof-extractor-owlapi4`:
+To use a single Evee module, add the respective dependency in your pom file, e.g., for `evee-elk-proof-extractor`:
 ```
 <groupId>io.github.de-tu-dresden-inf-lat</groupId>
-<artifactId>evee-elk-proof-extractor-owlapi4</artifactId>
-<version>0.5</version>
+<artifactId>evee-elk-proof-extractor</artifactId>
+<version>0.6</version>
 ```

 ### Technical notes